Declawing cats: Think Again!

 There are many ways to keep cats from ruining your furniture.
 First and foremost, play with your kitty every day!
 Wearing off energy by play sessions keeps a bored cat from scratching at things just for something to do.
-You'll want a variety of types of cat toys: some that kitty can enjoy on her own, if you're busy or not home, and others that include interaction with you.
+You'll want a variety of types of cat toys: some that kitty can enjoy on her own, if you're busy or not home, and other toys that include interaction with you.

 There are various deterrents to keep cats from the furniture clawing business.
 First and foremost are to have plenty of acceptable scratching surfaces.
 These may include: